inklein1997/Horiseon-Refactor_MK/README.md

 <MAIN> CHANGES
 changed <div class="content">...</div> to <main>...</main>
 Deleted Class attributes from each section.
-IDs were assigned since each section is unique.
+IDs were assigned since each section is unique. added "alt" attributes to imgs

 <ASIDE> CHANGES
 changed <div class="benefits">...</div> to <aside>...</aside>
 Only one class needed for all 3 divs.
-Changed to <div class="benefit>
+Changed to <div class="benefit">...</div>
+added "alt" attributes to imgs

 <FOOTER> CHANGES
 changed <div class="footer">...</div> to <footer>...</footer>